 For further information contact Karen Hopkins on karen.hopkins@dragonsrfc.wales

-Dragons RFC is proud to announce a ground-breaking new partnership with Nixon Hire - culminating in the establishment of a unique Inclusive Wellbeing Hub on the North Stand at Rodney Parade.
+Dragons RFC joined forces with Nixon Hire to launch a unique Inclusive Wellbeing Hub on the North Stand at Rodney Parade.

-This pioneering new collaboration is set to redefine the spectator experience at the home of Dragons - particularly for children and adults with additional needs.
+This pioneering new collaboration has helped redefine the spectator experience at the home of Dragons - particularly for children and adults with additional needs.

-Dragons RFC has become one of the first clubs in Wales to offer such a dedicated facility and the new Hub - a result of the collaboration with Nixon Hire - demonstrates an unwavering commitment to promoting accessibility, inclusivity, and community engagement.
+Dragons RFC became one of the first clubs in Wales to offer such a dedicated facility and the new Hub - a result of the collaboration with Nixon Hire - demonstrates an unwavering commitment to promoting accessibility, inclusivity, and community engagement.

 The Inclusive Wellbeing Hub will serve as a safe haven for children and adults with additional needs, offering an enclosed, quiet, and secure space with a direct view of the pitch.